Hammarlund Super Pro: History

 In March 1936, the Hammarlund Manufacturing Company initiated the first of the famous "Super-Pro" line, the SP-10 receiver, followed in January 1937 by the SP-100.
 Their efforts to improve the design resulted in October 1939 with the SP-200 series, an 18-tube, single conversion superhet receiver.
-The SP-200 series Super-Pro receivers were manufactured through 1945, with thousands delivered to the military during World War II; they saw wide use by the U.S. Signal Corps as the BC-779.
+The SP-200 series Super-Pro receivers were manufactured through 1945, with thousands delivered to the military during World War II; they saw wide use by the U.S. Signal Corps as the BC-779 and the BC-794.
 During World War II, government agencies like the FBI used the 200 Series Super-Pro at their listening posts.
 Many were used at ground stations in England to communicate with the Royal Air Force and U.S. Air Force armadas that flew bombing missions over Germany.
 According to a November 1940 QST Magazine ad, "The fact that 'Super-Pro' receivers are used extensively by the U.S. Signal Corps and many other governmental departments, speaks for itself."
 At the end of the war, the market was flooded with surplus Super-Pro receivers at bargain prices, which may be a reason many working examples of this model are still found today.
 From 1946 to 1948, Hammarlund produced the SP-400 Super Pro for the amateur radio market.
 In 1947 the SP-600 Super-Pro receiver, which surpassed the SP-200 in performance, was introduced.
 The SP-600 series were widely used throughout the world for military, laboratory and commercial application.